 Types of Medical Malpractice Claims

 Medical malpractice covers a wide range of medical-related errors and poor health care treatment.
-As seasoned medical malpractice lawyers in Macon, we are qualified to handle claims concerning:
+As seasoned Macon medical malpractice lawyers, we are qualified to handle claims concerning:

 Misdiagnosis or Delayed Diagnosis